VMFA-323: 1980s to 2001

 The squadron embarked on its only aircraft carrier cruise in the F-4 Phantom in November 1979 aboard USS Coral Sea.
 After liberty stops in, Korea, Thailand, and Singapore, Coral Sea arrived in the Arabian Sea in January 1980 flying protection caps for Coral Sea and USS Nimitz.
 On 24 April 1980, VMFA-323 was prepared to fly combat missions into southern Iran in support of US hostages rescue attempt Operation Eagle Claw with the mission to shoot down any Iranian combat aircraft that attempted to take off.
 When Operation Eagle Claw failed, VMFA-323 F-4s flew missions around the clock until all US support ships had exited the Persian Gulf and the Gulf of Oman.
 The squadron was awarded the Presidential Unit Citation for its service.
 The squadron arrived back at Subic Bay, RP after 102 straight days at sea.

 On 14 September 1982, VMFA-323 transitioned to its current aircraft, the F/A-18 Hornet.
 In October 1985, the squadron deployed again aboard Coral Sea, this time to the Mediterranean Sea.
 In spring of 1986 during freedom of navigation exercises held in international waters and airspace off the coast of Libya.
 On 15 April 1986, the squadron provided SAM suppression and fighter Combat Air Patrol (CAP) sorties during Operation El Dorado Canyon.

 In 1994, 1995, 1997, 1999, and 2001 the Death Rattlers flew missions in support of Operation Southern Watch.

-Global War on Terror
+Global War on Terrorism

 On 2 November 2002, VMFA-323 deployed aboard USS Constellation as part of CVW-2 to conduct Operation Southern Watch.
 While on this deployment, the Death Rattlers transitioned from Operation Southern Watch to Operation Iraqi Freedom conducting sorties into Baghdad on the first night of the war.

 On 2 May 2005, two F/A-18C Hornet fighter jets from VMFA-323, BuNo 164721 and BuNo 164732, collided over south-central Iraq, during a sortie from USS Carl Vinson, killing the executive officer and a junior officer.

+With the deactivation of VMFAT-101 on 1 October 2023, the Death Rattlers took over the training responsibilities with a Fleet Replacement detachment for until FY2027.

+In accordance with the 2025 Aviation Plan, VMFA-323 is to begin transitioning to the F-35C Lightning II in FY2029 and complete the transition no later than FY2030.